-4. Stunning nature and Arctic wildlife

 Tromsø is located in the heart of the Arctic wilderness, surrounded by steep mountains and beautiful fjords.
 The stunning nature is so close to the city centre that you can admire the Arctic landscape from Tromsø’s main street.
 It is also possible to see sea eagles and seals just a 30 to 45-minute drive from downtown Tromsø.
 Read more about the Arctic wildlife here.
-Last season, humpback whales and orcas were spotted near in Skjervøy, and guided tours will take you out for good possibilities of seeing them.
+Last season, humpback whales and orcas were spotted near Skjervøy, and guided tours will take you out for good possibilities of seeing them.
 You can book all whale safaris here.

-The people of the North are proud of their culture and history, and are happy to share all aspects of it, ranging from Sami adventures and the traditional art of brewing through to Polar history, research and visits to locals homes, there's always something new to learn about our town.
+The people of the North are proud of their culture and history, and are happy to share all aspects of it.
+Ranging from Sami adventures and the traditional art of brewing, to Polar history, research and visits to locals homes, there's always something new to learn about our town.
 See a list of our attractions here.

 6. A lively Arctic city

 The Capital of the North has a rich cultural life.
-Several important events are held during the Northern Lights season such as the Silent Film Days in September, the Tromsø International Film Festival and the Polar Night Half Marathon in January, the Northern Lights Festival and the Sami Week in February.
-The New Year’s Eve Concert and the Northern Lights Concerts at the Arctic Cathedral are also popular among the visitors and the locals.
+Several important events are held during winter such as Tromsø International Film Festival, Polar Night Half Marathon, the Northern Lights Festival and Sami Week.
+The New Year’s Eve Concert and the Northern Lights Concerts in the Arctic Cathedral are also popular amongst visitors and locals.
 See all of our events here.

 Take a stroll though the historical city centre and visit our galleries to browse art from northern Norway or some of our local shops.
 Read more about shopping here.

-# Second